 Inspect the shaft around the mower blade to make sure the blade is freely able to move and no material is wrapped around the shaft.

-7. Dull Mower Blade on Your EGO Mower
+7. Dull Mower Blade

 A dull blade will probably not put enough strain on the motor to cause your mower to shut down.
 However, combining a dull blade with a deck packed with grass clippings will magnify the problem and overwork the motor.